Liberia: CDC Gets New Auxiliary for Disadvantaged Youth Amid Claims of Abandonment

-'Congress DisadvantagPost Views: 1ed Youth for Progressive Change', a new ancillary of CDC was launched on 7 July 2021 at the party's headquarters in Congo Town to champion the cause of disadvantaged young within the party, among many other things.
+'Congress Disadvantage Youth for Progressive Change', a new ancillary of CDC was launched on 7 July 2021 at the party's headquarters in Congo Town to champion the cause of disadvantaged young within the party, among many other things.

 The group intends to also give voice to disadvantaged young, most of whom are sheltering in ghettoes situated in slums across the 17 electoral districts of Montserrado County.

-Speaking at the launch of Congress Disadvantaged Youth for Progressive Change, partisan Carlon said the auxiliary comprises of disadvantaged men and women from the 17 electoral districts of Montserrado County.
+Speaking at the launch of Congress Disadvantage Youth for Progressive Change, partisan Carlon said the auxiliary comprises of disadvantaged men and women from the 17 electoral districts of Montserrado County.

 "It's intended to take the burdens of neglect of our population that has been marginalized 12 years ago," he said.